 Admitted students who wish to have their award reconsidered by the Scholarship Committee should review the procedure for scholarship appeals.

 Scholarships for continuing students are typically awarded in late July for the upcoming academic year.
 Students selected to receive awards will receive revised financial aid award letters prior to the start of classes.
 Available awards for continuing students are as follows:

 Continuing students who received renewable scholarships upon admission to Chicago-Kent will have their award automatically renewed for the upcoming academic year.

 Class Rank Merit Scholarships

 All continuing students are automatically considered for class rank merit scholarships.
 Class rank scholarships are based solely on academic performance and do not require demonstration of financial need.
-In recent years, upper-level law students who rank in the top 5% and 10% of their graduating class have been awarded class rank merit scholarships.
+In recent years, upper-level law students without renewable scholarships who ranked in the top 5% and 10% of their graduating class have been awarded class rank merit scholarships.